vercel-partner-solutions/nextjs-slack-template/README.md

-# Slack Bolt with Next.js Template App
+# Slack Bolt with Next.js Template

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new)

-This is a generic Bolt for JavaScript (TypeScript) template app used to build Slack apps on Next.js (App Router + Route Handlers).
+This is a generic Bolt for JavaScript (TypeScript) template app used to build Slack apps with Next.js

 Before getting started, make sure you have a development workspace where you have permissions to install apps.
-You can [create one here](https://slack.com/create) or use a [developer sandbox](https://api.slack.com/developer-program).
+You can use a [developer sandbox](https://api.slack.com/developer-program) or [create a workspace](https://slack.com/create)

 ## Installation

 #### Create a Slack App

-1. Open https://api.slack.com/apps/new and choose "From an app manifest".
+1. Open https://api.slack.com/apps/new and choose "From an app manifest"
-2. Choose the workspace you want to install the application to.
+2. Choose the workspace you want to use
-3. Copy the contents of [`manifest.json`](./manifest.json) into the text box that says "Paste your manifest code here" (JSON tab) and click Next.
+3. Copy the contents of [`manifest.json`](./manifest.json) into the text box that says "Paste your manifest code here" (JSON tab) and click Next
-4. Review the configuration and click Create.
+4. Review the configuration and click Create
-5. Open the Install App tab on the left menu.
-Click Install to <Workspace_Name> and Allow.
-You'll be redirected to the App Configuration dashboard.
+5. On the Install App tab, click Install to <Workspace_Name>.
+      - You will be redirected to the App Configuration dashboard
 6. Copy the Bot User OAuth Token into your environment as `SLACK_BOT_TOKEN`.
-7. Open the Basic Information tab and copy your Signing Secret into your environment as `SLACK_SIGNING_SECRET`.
+7. On the Basic Information tab, copy your Signing Secret into your environment as `SLACK_SIGNING_SECRET`.

 #### Prepare for Local Development